How to comment on planning applications

 How do I comment on a planning application?

-If you are a statutory consultee or want to comment as part of a resident or community group please note that you now need to register using our new online tool: Consultee Access.
-Find more information on this page
+If you are a statutory consultee or want to comment as part of a resident or community group, you now need to register using our consultee access online tool.

 Comment as an individual